skip to content

 Instead of a single estimate, it is more useful to think in tiers.

 • Basic AI Search Implementation ($10k – $20K): Suitable for smaller stores or initial updates.
 Includes semantic search, improved autocomplete, and basic ranking improvements.
+For Shopify-based businesses, professional Shopify Plus development helps integrate AI-powered search, autocomplete, and semantic product discovery without disrupting existing store operations.

 • Mid-Level Implementation ($20K – $35K): Adds natural language understanding, better query handling, and more refined ranking logic.
 Ideal for growing eCommerce businesses focused on improving conversions.